Methodology & Data Sources

 Estimates are built in three layers:

-2. Coat complexity multiplier: Breed-specific coat adjustment factors are applied.
-Double-coated and curly/wavy coat breeds require more labor — a Poodle or Bichon Frise groom takes significantly longer than a short-coated Beagle.
+- Coat complexity multiplier: Breed-specific coat adjustment factors are applied.
+Double-coated and curly/wavy coat breeds require more labor, a Poodle or Bichon Frise groom takes significantly longer than a short-coated Beagle.
 Multipliers range from 1.0 (short/smooth) to 1.8 (very complex: dreadlocks, matting-prone).

-3. Regional price index: The BLS-derived metro area adjustment factor converts the breed-and-size-adjusted base price to local market pricing.
+- Regional price index: A per-metro adjustment factor, calibrated to published BLS regional CPI / cost-of-living data, converts the breed-and-size-adjusted base price to local market pricing.

 Coverage